RimakiTaema/bad_apple_virus_addedactions/README.md

-# Bad Apple but it's a Windows virus
+# Bad Apple but it's a Windows and macOS virus

-A high-performance (I've never seen _anything_ like this run in realtime before) rendition of Bad Apple, using Windows windows as the video surface.
+A high-performance (I've never seen _anything_ like this run in realtime before) rendition of Bad Apple, using Windows or macOS windows as the video surface.

 It's not _actually_ a virus, but it is reminiscent of the viruses of old that were more of a nuisance than anything.